alexbrazier/react-native-network-logger/README.md

 - Log networks requests on iOS and Android
 - View network requests made with in app viewer
 - Debug network requests on release builds
-- Individually view headers sent, received and body sent and received
+- Individually view request/response headers and body
 - Copy or share headers, body or full request
 - Share cURL representation of request
 - Zero native or JavaScript dependencies